JP-MRPhys/world_model/README.md

 ### World Model implementation for fastMRI datasets towards autonoumus imaging (selecting acceleration factors)

 ###  Generative model
- 1. Train VAE with random actions (need to select acceleration factor and centre fraction), save model as json format (to load multiple times)
+ 1. Train VAE with random actions (select acceleration factor and centre fraction), save model as json format (to load multiple times)
  2. Check VAE recons: they will be blurry use autoregressive flows (VQ-VAE) in future
  3. Generate series datasets with random actions "aceeleration and centre fraction" reconstructed images to obtain latent representation "z" required to train RNN